The Darkon Wargaming Club

 - Badass Army: Every country is basically this, with a flavor of lore to suit just about anyone's taste.
 The complete list can be found here.

 - Barefisted Monk: Subverted.
 Monks can wield two minimum length "bar" style weapons to represent unarmed strikes.
-They're weaker they pretty much any other weapons a monk can use, but provide the advantage that they can't be taken, and means they can remain armed even in areas where weapons are declared prohibited.
+They're weaker than pretty much any other weapons a monk can use, but provide the advantage that they count as being part of the monk's own body, and means they can remain armed even in areas where weapons are declared prohibited, and can not be grabbed from and stolen to be temporarily used by another combatant.

 - BFS: The maximum size for a sword is 6½ feet long.